vartec/python-packaging-recap/packaging.md

 Note, that the section `[tool.setuptools.dynamic]` is _setuptools_ specific, as such won't work with other build backends.

 ### Migrating `setup.py` and/or `setup.cfg` to `pyproject.toml`

-> **Warning**
-> This is slightly controversial topic in Python community, and there still are devs who feel like `pyproject.toml`
-> has been forced upon them for no reason.
-I won't get into the details or take sides.
-What I am presenting
-> in this document are the best practices as described in a PSF approved PEPs, and PyPA's packaging guidelines.

 As I've mentioned earlier, as of 2023, `pyproject.toml` can fully replace both `setup.py` and `setup.cfg`.
 Unfortunately legacy setuptools does not make a clear distinction between which `setup()` parameters in `setup.py`,